 Now that you know the industry landscape, it is time to prepare your short list of vendors.

-After creating your RPA vendor short list by analyzing the metrics provided on our platform you can do a detailed vendor assessment.
-First, it is best to identify what are the important criteria for your business and for that it would be good to understand what are good candidate processes for RPA automation at your company.
+To identify the important RPA selection criteria for your business, it would be good to understand what are good candidate processes for RPA automation at your company.
 We have a comprehensive guide on popular processes for RPA automation and an RPA guide that includes steps to determine which processes in your company are good candidates for RPA automation.

 - Total cost of ownership which includes initial setup cost of RPA system, ongoing vendor license fees and maintenance cost.